brettwooldridge/HikariCP/README.md

 [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) is a good option.
 It also provides some nice additional stuff like timing, logging slow queries only, and PreparedStatement bound parameter logging.
 Great stuff during development, and even pre-Production.

-Trust us, you don't want this feature -- even disabled -- in a production connection pool.
-If we can figure out how to do it without impacting performance we *might* implement it, but *we consider even checking a additional boolean as inducing too much overhead into your queries and results.*

 ----------------------------------------------------